OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ## How to design your spaces

 A space represents a logical group of applications.
-If you have several closely related applications, they are likely to share some variables in a variable set or get deployed to the same infrastructure.
+If you have several closely related applications, they are likely to share some variables in a variable set or be deployed to the same infrastructure.
 These factors will naturally guide whether they should be grouped into a space or kept in separate spaces to prevent them from becoming related in undesirable ways.

 It may seem like a good idea to create a space for each team in your organization, but this is not always the best design to follow.
-Because the relationship between a team and a project is likely to change, you will need to move projects between spaces to keep them in sync with your team design.

 Instead, use one of the following dimensions to design your spaces:

 - Application suites
 - Application audiences